cytoscape/cytoscape-automation/for-app-developers/README.md

 # Cytoscape Automation for App Developers
-Collection of sample apps that provide automation.
+Collection of sample apps that provide support for automation.